netdata/blog/blog/2023-07-07-hidden-costs-of-monitoring/index.md

 Scaling Prometheus and Grafana is not a straightforward process.
 It requires planning and careful configuration.
 Sharding, Federation, and utilizing remote storage systems are possible strategies, but each adds its own complexity.

-Additionally, prometheus is not designed to be a long-term data storage system.
+Additionally, Prometheus is not designed to be a long-term data storage system.
 By default, it only stores data for 15 days.
 If you need longer data retention, you'll have to integrate Prometheus with a remote storage solution, which adds another layer of complexity.

 If you take the simple path and set up multiple Prometheus servers to handle your environment's scale, you might lose a centralized view of your metrics unless you carefully configure federation or use a global view query layer like Thanos or Cortex.